 In the end, it can be prudent to wait until Baby’s first birthday or so before they start drinking water regularly.

 The risks of hydration

 Whenever a baby’s digestion of breast milk or formula is disrupted, that baby misses out on nutrients that are essential for his or her growth and general health.
 Drinking water might also cause Baby to feel full, thereby cutting their appetite for milk.

 This is the most common risk of offering your child water too early.
 In rarer cases, giving a baby water too early can lead to water intoxication, though this would require larger amounts of water.
 Water intoxication dilutes the sodium in a baby’s body, leading to an electrolyte imbalance and swelling, puffy tissue, and can put babies at risk for seizures, brain damage, and even death.

 The inaugural round

-Once Baby is officially eligible for his first H2O encounter, start him with just a few small sips of water from his bottle.
-As the weeks go by, you can slowly allow Baby more sips depending on how thirsty he is.
-By the time Baby’s 1-year birthday rolls around, you can stop the rationing and let him drink as much water as he wants.
+Once Baby is officially eligible for their first H2O encounter, start them with just a few small sips of water from their bottle.
+As the weeks go by, you can slowly allow Baby more sips depending on how thirsty they are.
+By the time Baby’s 1-year birthday rolls around, you can stop the rationing and let them drink as much water as they want.